PatriciaGN/head-first-java-exercises/Chapter 6/Chapter-six-notes.md

-# Notes from chapter 6
+# Notes from chapter 6 - Java API

 ## Java library (Java API)
 Java has lots of **prebuilt classes** in the Java library, known as the **Java API**.